Dynamsoft/mrz-scanner-mobile/README.md

 ## Samples

-### PassportMRZScanner
+### MRZScanner

-Scan the MRZ area of a passport and extract the holder's information.
+Scan the MRZ area of a passport or an ID card and extract the holder's information.

 Available language: